- Why don't we lose weight despite dieting? - December 1, 2024

 In light of these risks, the doctor shared a series of essential recommendations.
 Drinking only potable water and avoiding spoiled food are crucial measures.
 He also recommends the use of masks, gloves and protective clothing that covers arms and legs, as well as waterproof boots to protect against contaminated water.

-As these meteorological episodes are expected to become more frequent, authorities must implement protocols and preventive measures to reduce the impact on the population.
+These weather events are expected to become increasingly frequent.
+Authorities must implement protocols and preventative measures to reduce their impact on the population.